veenavijai/stanford-nlp/lec-1.md

 Problems with one-hot encoding:
 1. Vectors end up having very high dimension.
 2. There is no notion of similarity.
 Eg: 'motel' and 'hotel' are very similar, but their one-hot encodings are orthogonal.
 How do we get past this?
-  * We could build a similarity matrix - but that would have huge size.
-  * We could figure out a way to represent words which could directly give the similarity of that word with another word - 'distributional semantics.'
+    i.
+We could build a similarity matrix - but that would have huge size. ii.
+We could figure out a way to represent words which could directly give the similarity of that word with another word - 'distributional semantics.'

 **Distributional Semantics**

 "A word's meaning is given by the words that appear frequently close by."

 Idea: We look at different sentences containing a word w, and understand w based on the contexts in which we see it occurring.
 More specifically, the 'context' of w is the set of words which appear nearby - within a limited window.

+Now, the word w is has a 'distributed representation' for which we use a 'dense' vector - this has all non-zero entries.

+We have a 'vector space' in which we represent all words.
+This can be visualized in 2D though the size of the word representation may be 50, 300, 1000, 2000, 4000, etc.